 In Switzerland, income tax is imposed on (but not limited to) the following:

-With its three-tiered system, it will come as no surprise that Switzerland offers no ‘one-size-fits-all’ outline of tax rates.
+With its three-tiered system, it comes as no surprise that Switzerland doesn’t offer a ‘one-size-fits-all’ outline of tax rates.
 Instead, your ratio will vary depending on how much you earn and where in the country you live.

 Income tax rates in Switzerland are progressive, meaning that the amount of tax you’ll need to pay will increase with the more money you earn.
-As of 2024, federal income rates range between 0 and 11.5%.
+As of 2025, federal income rates range between 0 and 11.5%.
+PWC provides a table covering some of the most common permutations.

 Cantonal and municipal income taxes are also progressive, however, rates can vary considerably from one area to another.